-Caviar is one of the most expensive foods in the world, so up your extravagance and make your way to the La Prairie counter to pick up a jar of Skin Caviar Absolute Filler ($731 AUD).
-The 60ml jar infused with Caviar Absolute (caviar extract) aims to recapture skin’s density and refine contours with each application.
+Caviar is one of the most expensive foods in the world, so up your extravagance and make your way to the La Prairie counter to pick up a jar of Skin Caviar Luxe Cream ($1247 AUD).
+The 100ml jar infused with Caviar Absolute (caviar extract) aims to recapture skin’s density and refine contours with each application.

 For whisky connoisseurs, grab yourself a bottle of Cambus 40 Year Old ($1360 AUD).
 Did we mention you’re worth it?